Dhruv1777/threads-sentiment-analysis/README.md

-## (2) 'Threads' Sentiment Analysis
+# "Threads" Sentiment Analysis

+## Project Overview
-This is a sentiment analysis of a set of over 32k reviews on the 'Threads' app across both the App and Google Play Store.
+This analysis dives into over 32,000 reviews of the "Threads" app from both the App Store and Google Play Store, aiming to uncover user sentiments and insights through sentiment analysis.

-### Broad Insights

-First off, I wanted to check the distribution of ratings (looking at this platform-wise allows an extra degree of insight)
+## Analysis Approach:

+(I) Exploratory analysis - platform-wise distribution of ratings across these reviews.

+(ii) Sentiment scores - Utilized predefined lists from R packages to assign sentiment scores to reviews based on positive or negative word associations.

+(iii) Keyword Analysis

+(iv) Machine Learning Models - Leverage review data to build machine learning models capable of sentiment classification, potentially applicable to similar datasets.

+## Exploratory analysis:

+### Platform-Wise Distribution of Ratings:

+Initial observations indicate polarizing opinions, with ratings of '1' and '5' being the most common.
+A notable disparity exists between the volume of reviews from Google Play Store compared to the App Store, which is considered a limitation of this analysis.

 ![Platform Wise Distribution of Rating](./images/Platform-Wise_Distribution_of_Ratings-1.png)

-The reviews do seem to be quite polarizing with '1' and '5' being the most frequent.

-We have significantly more Google Play Store reviews than App Store reviews which could impact the overall analysis, so we will consider this one of our limitations going forward.

-### Sentiment Scores
+## Sentiment Scores

 A great way to get an idea of how users feel about 'Threads' in their reviews is deriving a 'sentiment score' for them.
 The sentiment scores here come from predefined lists of words (as part of packages in R) that are labeled as either positive or negative.